 THE CRISIS IS OVER!

-Disgustingly, some Greek politicians are hailing the “end” of the crisis and disingenuously claiming, as Euclid Tsakalotos did, that “…things are improving and people can see that they are improving.”
-Mr. Tsakalotos, Minister of Finance in Tsipras’ Syriza radical-left government and a student member of the Communist Party of Greece while at Oxford, was reacting to a debt relief deal struck with the Eurozone that would allow Greece to begin to repay its debt in 2032.
+Disgustingly, some Greek politicians hailed the “end” of the crisis and disingenuously claimed, as Euclid Tsakalotos did, that “…things are improving and people can see that they are improving.”
+Mr. Tsakalotos, former Minister of Finance in Tsipras’ Syriza radical-left government and a student member of the Communist Party of Greece while at Oxford, was reacting to a debt relief deal struck with the Eurozone that would allow Greece to begin to repay its debt in 2032.
 But, no amount of debt relief – “relief” is merely a euphemism for digging a deeper grave – will make up for a shrinking economy.
 In any event, that “things are improving,” as Mr. Tsakalotos alleges is more a statement of political expediency than of economic reality, and is the furthest thing from the truth.
 According to the Organization for Economic Cooperation (OECD), nearly one-third of the population of Greece is living near poverty.
 Retirees are living with reduced pensions; employers are “hiring” without contracts to avoid making social security and health contributions; and employees with bona-fide jobs can go months without pay while always keeping an eye on the calendar as their one-year anniversary approaches after which it becomes more difficult for them to get fired.

 “CONTAGION” IS SCAREMONGERING BY THE EUROPEAN UNION